coralogix/terraform-coralogix-aws/modules/cloudwatch-logs/README.md

 | <a name="requirement_aws"></a> [aws](#requirement\_aws) | >= 2.23 |
 | <a name="requirement_aws"></a> [aws](#requirement\_aws) | Cloudwatch log group|

+### Note:
+* in case you use Secret Manager you should first deploy the [SM lambda layer](https://serverlessrepo.aws.amazon.com/applications/eu-central-1/597078901540/Coralogix-Lambda-SSMLayer), you should only deploy one layer per region.

 ## Providers

 | Name | Version |